-Love is amorphous or may be in universal form.
-It can be highly inaccurate to assume that a individual cannot marry somebody just because and on trivial ground that they are not from the opposite sex.
-Recently Delhi high court approached the response of the Central Government and the Delhi government on appeal by two same-sex couples appetencing legal acknowledgement and validation of their same sex marriages, contending that the absence of formal and conventional undertaking of their unification under Indian law structure was a violation and infringement of their baisc constitutional rights.
+Love is amorphous or maybe in universal form.
+It can be highly inaccurate to assume that an individual cannot marry somebody just because and on trivial grounds that they are not from the opposite sex.
+Recently Delhi high court approached the response of the Central Government and the Delhi government on appeal by two same-sex couples pretending legal acknowledgment and validation of their same-sex marriages, contending that the absence of formal and conventional undertaking of their unification under Indian law structure was a violation and infringement of their basic constitutional rights.

-A judicial bench of two judges comprising justice Rajiv Sahai Endlaw and justice Asha Menon at delhi high court discharged the notice and enrooted the guidelines to the Central Government and Delhi governments to file response and said that this is the last contingency being provided to the litigants to file counter statement affidavits within span of three weeks for rebuttal seizure so that the judgement can be passed.
+A judicial bench of two judges comprising justice Rajiv Sahai Endlaw and justice Asha Menon at Delhi high court discharged the notice and enrooted the guidelines to the Central Government and Delhi governments to file a response and said that this is the last contingency being provided to the litigants to file counter statement affidavits within the span of three weeks for rebuttal seizure so that the judgment can be passed.

 The court recorded the case for future proceedings on 25th February, after the Central Government senior counsel submitted the report that they have acknowledged the instructions from concerned official authorities and are in requirement of a few more time to file the response.
 After hearing the matter and prayer of counsel in detail supreme court gave Delhi government one last attempt to file a response to appeal appealing for the acknowledgement and registration of same-sex marriages under the Hindu Marriage Act, the Special Marriage Act and the Foreign Marriage Act.